Exit #208 on I-40 (west of Greensboro near the Airport)

 All new and returning farmer vendors must meet with Market Management prior to renting space.
-Contact the market office (336)-605-9157 to schedule your meeting.
+Contact the market office (336)-605-9157 to schedule your meeting for a Tues. or Thurs.
 For more information and forms regarding selling at the Market click here.

 Market Shoppes Monday - Saturday 7:00 am - 6:00 pm